Migdalis/holbertonschool-zero_day/0x03-git/README.md

-This is my first interaction with the shell and git
+This is my first interaction with the shell and git.
+Add update to file readme